warisrana/SOCINE/README.md

 • Create lists to share your movie, TV, and celebrity picks, or make it just for you

 Explore:
-• Search movies, TV shows, and entertainment programs, and more than 8 million cast and crew members, including celebrities, actors, actresses, and directors
+• Search movies, TV shows, and entertainment programs, and cast and crew members, including celebrities, actors, actresses, and directors
 • Check out Best Picture winners, the top-rated and most popular movies and TV shows, and celebrity birthdays
 • Receive notifications for the latest trailers, movie showtimes, and breaking news

 Decide what to watch and where to watch it: